-The Cleaner Air Partnership (CAP) is a unique collaboration between Breathe California of Sacramento-Emigrant Trails, the Sacramento Metropolitan Chamber of Commerce and Valley Vision.
-The three organizations teamed up to improve the Sacramento region’s air quality with a geographic focus on the large air basin that we share, including all of Sacramento and Yolo counties, and portions of El Dorado, Placer, Sutter, Solano and Yuba counties.
-Because pollution from cars, trucks and mobile sources makes up 70 percent of the air problem, much of the region's air quality challenges are in our control.
-That's why CAP’s efforts generally center on programs that help minimize smog-forming emissions from vehicular sources.
+The Cleaner Air Partnership (CAP) is a unique collaboration between Breathe California – Sacramento, the Sacramento Metropolitan Chamber of Commerce and Valley Vision.
+The three organizations team up to improve the Sacramento region’s air quality with a geographic focus on the large air basin that we share, including all of Sacramento and Yolo counties, and portions of El Dorado, Placer, Sutter, Solano and Yuba counties.
+Because pollution from cars, trucks and mobile sources makes up 70 percent of the air problem, much of the region’s air quality challenges are in our control.
+That’s why CAP’s efforts generally center on programs that help minimize smog-forming emissions from vehicular sources.
 CAP favors an approach that features incentives to reward cooperation, innovation and proactive efforts.

 What is the goal?

 The goal is to improve air quality in the Sacramento region in a way that supports better health and promotes economic growth.